pavelsury/SerialMonitor/README.md

 - when sending command, press Ctrl+Enter to send it without erasing
 - command variables are case-insensitive
 - 'Custom EOL' setting supports command variables.
 If for example you want to send byte 0x00 at the end of each command then use %DATA,0% (and keep 'Resolve command variables' setting checked)
+- custom command variables can be anything.
+They don't have to be enclosed in %, as is the case with predefined variables.

 ## EOL command variables
 - %EOL_CR%, %EOL_LF%, %EOL_CRLF%, %EOL_SKIP%